ploymahloy/note-taker/README.md

 ## Description

-- This CRUD web app utilizes HTTP requests the creation, editing, and deletion of notes.
+- This CRUD app utilizes HTTP requests to facilitate the creation, editing, and deletion of notes.
 - NodeJS was the backend technology used to communicate with the json data.